jeroenraven/docs.particular.net/samples/servicecontrol/adapter-sqlserver/sample.md

 If a message fails all recoverability attempts in a business endpoint, it is moved to the `error` queue located in the adapter database.
 The adapter enriches the message by adding `ServiceControl.RetryTo` header pointing to the adapter's input queue in ServiceControl database (`ServiceControl.SqlServer.Adapter.Retry`).
 Next the message is moved to the `error` queue in ServiceControl database and ingested into ServiceControl RavenDB store.

-When retrying, ServiceControl looks for `ServiceControl.RetryTo` header and, if found, messages are sent to the queue from that header instead of the ultimate destination.
+When retrying, ServiceControl looks for `ServiceControl.RetryTo` header and, if it finds it, it sends the message to the queue from that header instead of the ultimate destination.

 The adapter picks up the message and forwards it to the destination using its endpoint-facing transport.